wuhuarui/notes/python.md

 Keys in a dictionary can not be changed, but the value can be changed.
 In this way, a tuple can be applied as a key, but a list cannot.

+`dic.copy()` return the copy of a dictionary.

+`pop(key[, default])` If key is in the dictionary, remove it and return its value, else return default.
+If default is not given and key is not in the dictionary, a KeyError is raised.

 ### exception syntax